Review and road test of the Ford Focus

 Market and Model

-The Focus range kicks off with the base 'Style' variant priced at around £18,000, before progressing through 'Zetec', 'ST-Line', 'ST-Line X', 'Titanium', 'Titanium X' and 'Vignale' variants.
-An SUV-style 'Active' version and an 'ST' hot hatch will be along soon.
-Equipment levels reflect the fact that most customers will be paying upwards of £20,000 for this once very affordable family hatch.
-Even the Focus 'Style' comes as standard with 16-inch alloy wheels, air conditioning, a DAB digital radio with Bluetooth and Emergency Assist, an electronic parking brake, autonomous emergency braking, tyre pressure monitoring, Hill Start Assist and a Lane-Keeping Aid.
+Pricing hasn't changed much, kicking off from around £22,500 and running up to around £37,000 for the top ST model.
+The estate body style attracts a premium of £1,200 over the equivalent hatch.
+The Focus range kicks off with the base 'Trend' variant, before progressing through 'Titanium' and 'ST-Line' variants, both of which are also available in plusher 'Vignale' forms.
+An SUV-style 'Active' version (also with a 'Vignale' variant) and an 'ST' performance variant are also available.
+Equipment levels reflect the fact that most customers will be paying upwards of £25,000 for this once very affordable compact family hatch.
+Even the base Focus 'Trend' comes as standard with 16-inch alloy wheels, full-LED headlamps, navigation, drive modes and air conditioning.
+Avoid base trim and you get Ford's latest 13.2-inch 'SYNC 4' touchscreen incorporating navigation, 'Apple CarPlay'/'Android Auto' smartphone-mirroring, a DAB digital radio with Bluetooth and Emergency Assist.
+Plus there's an electronic parking brake, autonomous emergency braking, tyre pressure monitoring, Hill Start Assist and a Lane-Keeping Aid.

 Cost of Ownership